emath-ki/2026-FIFA-Probabilities/README.md

 - 📊 **Upset Potential by Group** — where surprises are most likely
 - 🔄 **Competitive Balance** — the statistical “Group of Death”
 - 🐶 **Underdog‑Friendly Groups** — where the away team has real hope
-- 🎲 **Match‑level drill‑down** — every fixure, all three outcome probabilities
+- 🎲 **Match‑level drill‑down** — every fixture, all three outcome probabilities
 - 🧭 **“How to Read” Guide** — plain‑language metrics, no jargon

 Everything is calculated live from a public dataset.
 No hard‑coded stats — the dashboard updates if the data changes.